These are the seven key questions to ask a probate lawyer to evaluate how they could help and whether they're the right lawyer for you.

-Probate law is the court process for the distribution of one’s estate after they have passed away.
+Probate law is the court process for the distribution of a person's estate after they have passed away.
 A probate attorney works with the executor, as well as the beneficiaries, throughout the process.

-If you are considering hiring a probate attorney, here are the key questions to ask to help you decide whether the lawyer you speak with is a good fit for you and what you can expect if you hire them.
+If you are considering hiring a lawyer, here are the key questions to ask a probate attorney to help you decide whether the lawyer you speak with is a good fit for you and what you can expect if you hire them.

 Probate cases fall under the legal practice area of estate planning, but it is just one subset of that area of law.
-Probate lawyers focus on:
+Probate attorneys focus on:

 The cost of a probate lawyer depends on several factors, including:

 Attorneys don’t always include the fees they charge on their website, so this is a crucial question to ask when speaking with them.

 It may be difficult for the probate attorney to give you a precise estimate from the outset, but they should be able to give you a sense of how much the process could cost and the types of factors that will impact the total fees.
 Transparency about compensation will help you build a better relationship with the attorney and, more importantly, to avoid being surprised by unexpected expenses down the line.